LukasManinger/tuda-typst-templates/common/thesis_statement_pursuant.typ

   #block(breakable: false)[
     #if include-english-translation [
-      === English translation for information purposes  only: \ Thesis Statement pursuant to § 22 paragraph 7 of APB TU Darmstadt
+      *English translation for information purposes  only: \ Thesis Statement pursuant to § 22 paragraph 7 of APB TU Darmstadt*

       I herewith formally declare that I, #author, have written the submitted thesis independently pursuant to § 22 paragraph 7 of APB TU Darmstadt without any outside support and using only the quoted literature and other sources.
 I did not use any outside support except for the quoted literature and other sources mentioned in the paper.
 I have clearly marked and separately listed in the text the literature used literally or in terms of content and all other sources I used for the preparation of this academic work.
 This also applies to sources or aids from the Internet.